WorkSafeBC Home Home

 Administrative controls

 Changing work practices and work policies, awareness tools, and training can limit the risk of heat stress.
-Some questions to consider:
+Examples include:

-• Can work be rescheduled to avoid the hottest parts of the day or times of the year?
+• Rescheduling work to avoid the hottest parts of the day or times of the year

-• Can workers rotate work between hotter and cooler environments?
+• Having workers rotate work between hotter and cooler environments

-• Do you have cool-down areas for workers to rest and recover, with access to drinking water?
+• Providing cool-down areas for workers to rest and recover with access to cool water

 4. 4